chauff/cse1500-web-transcripts/Lecture-1.md

     - URLs point to a web resource instead of a location.
 8. Which of the following statements about the hypertext transfer protocol are TRUE?
     - `HEAD` can be used to determine whether a given URL refers to an existing web resource.
-    - The HTTP header field `Last-Modified` is used in an HTTP request that informs the server of the client's latest version of a given web resource.
+    - The HTTP header field `Last-Modified` is used in an HTTP request that informs the server of the client's latest version of a given web resource.
     - The information retrieved via `HEAD` can also be retrieved via `GET`.
     - The `Content-Length` header is used in an HTTP request to inform the server which parts of a web resource a client wants to receive.
 9. Which of the following statements about web caches are TRUE?
     - Web caches increase the processing power of origin servers.
     - Web caches are the web's backup: they keep a copy of every resource on the web.
     - Web caches rely on the `Content-Range` header field to determine when a copy becomes invalid.
     - Web caches lead to reduced distance delay.
 10. Which of the following statements about IPv6 are FALSE?
     - IPv6 has approximately ten times as much address space available as IPv4.